George Mensah Essilfie

 MUMENT (MUSIC + Mental Health) is an initiative by SingAfriChoral.
 It aims to amplify the organization's voice through music and support the mental health sector in providing the best care for patients.

-Join GME to promote the importance of mental health support in our communities.
+Join GME in promoting mental health support in our communities.
 Let's make a positive impact together!
-These are some of the ways to join GME:
+Here are some ways to get involved:

-3. Spread awareness through music collaboration with GME and SingAfriChoral
+3. Spread awareness through music collaboration with GME & SingAfriChoral